 photo credit: FootMassagez <a href="http://www.flickr.com/photos/141735806@N08/27427071930">Yoga - Credit to https://costculator.com/</a> via <a href="http://photopin.com">photopin</a> <a href="https://creativecommons.org/licenses/by/2.0/">(license)</a>

 Are you brand new to yoga?
 Most likely you know someone who does yoga and by now you’ve certainly heard about some of the amazing benefits of this practice.
-If you've never been to a class and have very little idea of what to expect then walking into that first class can feel intimidating.
-You may be anxious and don't want to draw attention to yourself, or even worse, you might end up in the front row where everyone can see you!
+But if you've never been to a class, you have very little idea of what to expect.
+Walking into your first class can feel intimidating.
+You may be anxious, not wanting to draw attention to yourself.
+Or, even worse, you might end up in the front row where everyone can see you!
 Don’t worry.
 Seriously.
 Here’s everything you need to know about stepping into the yoga studio for your first time.
 And remember: everyone was new at some point.